Publication Ethics and Malpractice Statement

 Responsibility of Authors:

-- International Journal of Management, Technology and Social Sciences (IJMTS) provides sufficient foundation for the timely publication of high quality and standard piece of research articles.
+International Journal of Case Studies in Business, IT and Education (IJCSBE) provides sufficient foundation for the timely publication of high quality and standard piece of research articles

-- International Journal of Management, Technology and Social Sciences (IJMTS) follow transparent and peer- review process for publications.
-Authors must agree to participate in the peer-review process.
+International Journal of Case Studies in Business, IT and Education (IJCSBE) follow transparent and peer- review process for publications.
+Authors must agree to participate in the peer-review process

 Novelty and Plagiarism: